Snorkeling 101: The Complete Guide to Snorkeling

 Swimming is one thing – Swimming with fins on is something else entirely.

-So take a pair of fins to the local pool, or your home waters, and do laps with them on.
+So take a pair of fins to the local pool, or your home waters, and do some laps with them on.

 Mix it up, so you do both long stretches at a mid-level pace, and shorter, faster stretches.